Creating a Basic Page

 Users cans can also revert back to past revisions of a page.
 To do this, click the revert button to the right of the version you would like to revert to.

 Type a short summary of your content here.
 It will be used if there are any displays around the site that reference this content.
 By default, this is also used by search engines when they crawl and index your site.
+We recommend descriptions between 50–160 characters, although the “optimal” length will vary depending on the situation.
+You can also leave blank to use a trimmed value of the Body full text as the summary.

 A featured image for the page can be added.
 Select Browse media or Add media to add a picture from your computer or already existing media from the Media Library.